spassvogel/gilles-game/docs/thoughts.md

 ### 2021-12-09 Bubbles

-- [ ] Bubbles are short lived popup notifications, used to indicate something has changed, combat events etc
+- [x] Bubbles are short lived popup notifications, used to indicate something has changed, combat events etc
-- [ ] BubblesManager
+- [x] BubblesManager
-- [ ] Should be implemented outside of react, using a combination of document.createElement, setTimeout, css animations
+- [x] Should be implemented outside of react, using a combination of document.createElement, setTimeout, css animations

+### 2021-12-16 GameStats
+- [ ] GameStats component, shows
+  - [ ] time playing
+  - [ ] structures built (and level)
+  - [ ] adventurers
+  - [ ] resources and workers